percona/proxysql-admin-tool-doc/docs/percona-scheduler-admin-options-detail.md

 1 row in set (0.00 sec)
 ```

-On a Percona XtraDB Cluster node, verify if a user account is already added.
+On a *Percona XtraDB Cluster* node, verify if a user account is already added.

 ```sql
 mysql> SELECT user FROM mysql.user WHERE user LIKE 'test%';
 ```

-The output should be similar to the following:
+The following is an example of the output:

 ```text
 Empty set (0.00 sec)